anze3db/blog/_posts/2023-08-18-automate-hatch-publish.md

 {% endraw %}
 ```

-I should have also added a step to run the tests before publishing, but the project has no tests yet 🙈.
-I'll add them soon, I promise.
+## Conclusion

+The best thing about this automation is that I don't have to have access to PyPI on the machine I am using.
+It makes it less likely that I'll accidentally publish my PyPI token, which may or may not have happened in the past 🙈.